-Whether you’ve opted for a sexy backless wedding dress silhouette for the big day, or are simply just hoping for clear and glowing skin, nothing can put a damper on things more than “bacne,”—a.k.a., acne that pops up on your back.
+Whether you’ve opted for a sexy backless wedding dress silhouette for the big day, or are simply just hoping for clear and glowing skin, nothing can put a damper on things more than “bacne,”—a.k.a., back acne.
 Don’t stress, though!
 We’re here to help.

 Brides spoke with Joshua Zeichner M.D., director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City, for some info and advice on how to combat and prevent those pesky pimples from popping up.